MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureFirstAuGracePeriod

-Specifies a grace period, in minutes, for the definition.
+Specifies the grace period in minutes that's given to a new signature when it's first applied.
+This grace period allows more time for compatibility checks with new detection logic.
+For example, to prevent false positives from triggering alerts.

+A valid value is an integer from 20 to 4320.

-If a definition successfully updates within this period, Windows Defender abandons any service initiated updates.
+If Windows Defender successfully updates within this period, any service initiated updates are abandoned.

 This parameter overrides the value of the **CheckForSignaturesBeforeRunningScan** parameter.

+The **SignatureAuGracePeriod** parameter specifies the standard grace period for all subsequent signature updates.

 ```yaml
 Type: UInt32